Stop Blaming the Handoff — Your Delivery Model Is Broken

 If your solution to delivery friction is “make teams fill out more fields,” congratulations, you have courted some well-deserved resentment.

-Visual placeholder: a signal extraction diagram showing meeting notes, tickets, test data, dependencies, and release artifacts feeding a unified delivery intelligence layer.
 The truth usually exists.
 The problem is that it is scattered.

 The Higher-Level Opportunity

-This is where the conversation starts to widen a bit.
+This is where the conversation widens.

+The handoff problem is more than a delivery annoyance.
 It is evidence of a failing operating model.

 Financial Services organizations do not need another monolithic framework from on high.